sesam-community/testdata-generator/README.md

 # testdata-generator
-Simple tool to generate testdata from en existing Sesam node and transfer
+Simple tool to generate testdata from an existing Sesam node and transfer the config to a target node